Why Streaming App Availability Varies by Country And How Regional Licensing Works

 Regional OTT platforms in Asia, including platforms like Viu, WeTV, and iQIYI, have built strong audiences by focusing on K-drama, C-drama, and local-language content that Western platforms can’t replicate.

-Common Misconceptions About Streaming Rights, Debunked
+Are There Misconceptions About Streaming Rights?

 1. Netflix has the same content everywhere